A typical goal-setting story:

 To become resilient, first, you must have a strong reason for your goals.
 Do you know the core reason you’re doing what you’re doing?

 For example, the core reason to increase your productivity could be because you think there is more to life than work.
-You may want to spend less time working so you can do other things you want to do in your one and only life.
+You may want to spend less time working so you can do other things you want to do in your only life.

 Another reason could be to do better quality work.
 You may want to make a greater impact on the world with your work or see better results because you want to thrive in life.